 Grandma Essie and I had a great visit.
 And thanks to her, I now have a better understanding of Village life.
 Are you a part of your Village?
 How did you become a part of your Village?
 If you have thoughts and ideas, please share them in the comments below.

-Want More on Living from Scratch?
+Want More on Living a Simple Life?